LoveSkylark/LogSeq-GitHub_publish_graphs/README2.md

 # Setup

-## Configure LogSeq client to use a GitHub Repository
+## Configure LogSeq client to use a GitHub

-To set up your LogSeq Graph in GitHub, follow these steps:
+To set up your LogSeq Graph in GitHub, you need to use [Logseq-Git-Sync-101](https://github.com/CharlesChiuGit/Logseq-Git-Sync-101)

-1. Configure your LogSeq client to use a GitHub repository.
+Detailed instruction on how to do this can be found at [Good and Geeky](https://www.youtube.com/watch?v=c2HrdSOoVD8&t=1s)

 ## Configure your public Repository (website)